GameMaker: Reception

-Douglas Clements of Indie Game Magazine wrote that the program "[s]implifies and streamlines game development" and is "easy for beginners yet powerful enough to grow as you develop", though noting that "resource objects have to be gathered if unable to create" and that licensing between Steam and the YoYo Games website is "convoluted".
+In 2017, Douglas Clements of Indie Game Magazine wrote that the program simplifies and streamlines game development and is accessible to beginners while remaining capable enough to grow with a developer, though he criticised the licensing between Steam and the YoYo Games website as convoluted.

+Developers interviewed by PC Gamer praised the engine's low barrier to entry, its documentation and community resources, but noted drawbacks: Nidhogg developer Mark Essen noted that GameMaker's permissiveness means projects "can get messy very quickly", and Risk of Rain developer Duncan Drummond said that experience with GameMaker does not transfer readily to other engines.

+GameMaker's November 2023 pricing change was widely received as a favourable contrast to Unity's Runtime Fee controversy.
+Head of GameMaker Russell Kay said the team had seen "other platforms making awkward moves with their pricing and terms" and deliberately did the opposite.
+Inverse reported that the announcement was met with broad approval from developers.

-Educational Use
+Use in schools

-Gamemaker was used in schools because of its drag and drop programming interface.
+GameMaker was used in schools because of its drag and drop programming interface.
 It preceded programming environments which were developed for educational use such as Scratch and Walter Bender's Turtle Blocks.
 Its use in schools was preceded by Logo but Logo was text based rather than drag and drop.
-For teachers using Game Maker, it shared a Constructionist learning theory with Logo.
+For teachers using GameMaker, it shared a Constructionist learning theory with Logo.